godfrednkayamba/yaspgpasswordpolicy/README.md

 If you want to exclude some users from being banned, like application users for example, you can set a whitelist of username that must be excluded from this behavior.
 ```
-	credcheck.whitelist_auth_failure = 'appuser1,appuser2'
+	yaspgpasswordpolicy.whitelist_auth_failure = 'appuser1,appuser2'
 ```

 ### [Authentication delay](#authentication-delay)

 This feature allow a pause on authentication failure.
-Setting `credcheck.auth_delay_ms` causes the server to pause for a given number of milliseconds before reporting authentication failure.
+Setting `yaspgpasswordpolicy.auth_delay_ms` causes the server to pause for a given number of milliseconds before reporting authentication failure.
 This makes brute-force attacks on database passwords more difficult.

 ### [Limitations](#limitations)